area17/scss-utilities/README.md

 A17 SCSS follows [Semantic Versioning](https://semver.org/).
 Major releases are released only when breaking changes are necessary, while minor and patch releases may be released as often as every week.
 Minor and patch releases should never contain breaking changes.

-When referencing A17 SCSS from your application, you should always use a version constraint such as `^1.0`, since major releases of Tailwind Plugins will include breaking changes.
+When referencing A17 SCSS Utilities from your application, you should always use a version constraint such as `^1.0`, since major releases of A17 SCSS Utilities  will include breaking changes.